macmorning/snowtools-webext/docs/index.md

 ![move icon](assets/move_icon.gif "Move icon")

-"Out of the bow", the extension will start automatically bookmarking and listing every instances you visit on the service-now.com domain.
+"Out of the box", the extension will start automatically bookmarking and listing every instances you visit on the service-now.com domain.
 You can quickly set a friendly name of your choosing via the contextual instance menu.

 ![add and rename](assets/add_and_rename.gif "Add and rename")